gipplab/AnnoMathTeX/README.md

 Mathematical formulae are a significant part of scientific documents, books and web pages in the fields of science, technology, engineering and mathematics (STEM).
 In current information retrieval approaches connected with textual data, mathematical formulae are not considered, even though they are very common in texts within STEM fields.
 Since mathematical formulae contain a lot of important information, they should not be ignored when comparing documents.
+Currently, there is no large enough labeled dataset containing mathematical formulae annotated with their semantics available, that could be used to train machine learning models.
+\>>AnnoMathTeX<< offers a first approach to facilitate the annotation of mathematical formulae in STEM documents, by recommending the concept associated to a certain identifier of formula to the user who is annotating the document and thus creating a labeled dataset of identifiers and formula concepts in the process.

 ### Definitions